News

-A patient in his forties sought treatment at a neurology department for brain fog.
+A patient in his 40s sought treatment at a neurology department for brain fog.
 Apart from memory loss, he also suffered from bloating, hiccups, and itchy skin rashes.
 A diagnosis revealed that the patient had chronic food allergies and a chronically inflamed gut.

 Results of Multiple Bodily Imbalances